KevinMarquette/kevinmarquette.github.io/_draft/2016-10-28-Powershell-installing-remote-software.md

 tags: [PowerShell,Remoting]
 ---

-Last week I covered silently installing a MSI, the next thing an admin wants to do is install it on a remote system.
+Last month I covered silently installing a MSI.
+The next thing an admin wants to do is install it on a remote system.
 That is the logical next step.
 To keep these samples cleaner, I am going to use a different imaginary installer that is not an MSI.
 Using `Enter-PSSession` or